Skip to content

 </script>

-Method Two: Apply to each page that needs monitoring, used separately from GCWatchRouter.js.
-Refer to the GCUniPlugin plugin example project inside the SDK package Hbuilder_Example/pages/rum/index.vue
+Method Two: Apply to each page that needs monitoring and use separately from GCWatchRouter.js.
+Refer to the example project Hbuilder_Example/pages/rum/index.vue in the SDK package of the GCUniPlugin plugin.

 //Find GCPageViewMixinOnly.js in the SDK package and add it to your project